|

 the building highlights just a brief moment in its history and the term cottage would

-not have been used to describe such a substantial building in the 18th century.
+not have been used to describe such a substantial building in the 17th century.

-of the 1700s.
+1600s.
 He and his wife, Martha Weeks, shared it with their son Isaac Knapp, Sr.

 and his family, including his first two children.
 Later in the century it was used as a